arnodeceuninck/studentencodex/_rodex_oud/bloodontherisers.md

 ---
 layout: song
-title: bloodontherisers
+title: Blood on the risers
 page: 404
+melodie: John Brown
 ---

-* melodie: John Brown *

 He was just a rookie trooper and he surely shook with fright,
 He checked all his equipment and made sure his pack was tight;